Legrandin/pycryptodome/Doc/src/hash/kmac128.rst

     >>> except ValueError:
     >>>   print("The message or the key is wrong")

-An application can select how long the MAC tag is using the initialization parameter ``mac_len``.
+An application can select the length of the MAC tag by means of the initialization parameter ``mac_len``.
 For instance, while the traditional HMAC-SHA256 can only produce 32-byte tags, with KMAC128 you can produce 16-byte tags (see the examples above) but also a 33-byte tag::